pm67nz/hpc_training/_lessons/005-slurm.md

 title: HPC3 Slurm job scheduler
 ---

+You will learn how to submit jobs using the SLURM scheduler.

+## What is SLURM?

 SLURM is a software used on the NeSI supercomputers for scheduling and managing job submission requests.
 A job is a script that tells the scheduler how much resources you will require to perform a given computational work.
 SLURM will then try to accommodate your request while maximising overall user experience.